 - Expand the Role of Women and Enhance Gender Integration: GPOI encourages women’s participation, integration, and leadership in peace operations; trains women peacekeepers; and integrates gender-related topics (such as preventing gender-based violence) into training for all peacekeepers.
 Since 2007, more than 12,000 female peacekeepers have participated in GPOI facilitated training.
-Moreover, from December 2010 to December 2020, GPOI partners increased the number of deployed female military peacekeepers by 124%, as compared to a 38% increase among non-GPOI countries that represent 43 percent of TCCs and only provide 19 percent of female military peacekeepers.
+Moreover, from May 2010 to May 2021, GPOI partners increased the number of deployed female military peacekeepers by 125 percent, as compared to a 26 percent increase among non-GPOI countries that represent 43 percent of TCCs and only provide 19 percent of female military peacekeepers.

 African Peacekeeping Rapid Response Partnership (APRRP)